 - Meet the Faculty of Engineering criteria of enrolment

-- Must register as a full-time student for the first time, in an undergraduate program at the University of Ottawa’s Faculty of Engineering, for the entire academic year starting in September 2019.
+- Undergraduate level: Must register as a full-time student for the first time, in an undergraduate program at the University of Ottawa’s Faculty of Engineering, for the entire academic year starting in September 2020.

 The Faculty of Engineering welcomes applicants who reflect the diverse nature of our country.
 All qualified applicants are encouraged to apply, including women, members of visible minorities, indigenous people and people with disabilities.